Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 8. Covering Anything and Everything in the Bi Pride Flag Colors

 Bi people also love covering everything in the colors of the bi pride flag—pink, purple, and blue.
 This stems from a desire to become more visible in a culture where the very existence of bisexuality is often erased.
 It’s not uncommon for bi people to have clothing, accessories, or hair in these three colors, especially during pride events in June.
 Many bi people like to incorporate these colors, the bi pride flag, or other bi symbols into their everyday look as well to gain greater visibility.

 9. Having an Anxiety Disorder

-Not everything that has been declared as part of bi culture is simply a lighthearted joke, however.
-Studies show that bi people are much more likely to suffer from mental health problems, such as anxiety and mood disorders than lesbians and gay men.
+Not everything that has been declared as part of bi culture is lighthearted, however.
+Studies show that bi people are much more likely than lesbians or gay men to suffer from mental health issues like anxiety and mood disorders.
 This is likely due to bi erasure and biphobia that still exists, even within the LGBT+ community.
-Because anxiety disorders (and depression) are so common amongst bi people, is isn’t uncommon for members of the bisexual community to make jokes about their mental health problems in bi online communities and on social media as a way of coping with these issues.
-Though this is a serious problem within the community, it is still an important part of bi culture.
+Because anxiety disorders and depression are so common amongst bi people, is isn't uncommon for members of the bisexual community to make jokes about their mental health problems in bi online communities and on social media as a way of coping.
+Though mental health is a serious problem within the community, it is still an important part of bi culture.